jaivinraj/project-dolphin/README.md

 NOTE: this repo is a refactored version of a faster (but less robust) initial implementation.
 Some of the functionality from the old repo has not yet been incorporated.

-The processing is currently in notebooks but will be modularised and automated once the notebook implementation has been fully tested.

 ## 3. Functionality

 <details>